biobakery/graphlan/readme.txt

     circular width available for the specific clade

 ring_height [def. highest height for the rings in the same level, or 0.1 if no
-    heights are specific] : the height of the circular segment.
-If not specific the same default height (0.1*size of the tree) is applied for all ring segment in the level, otherwise the height is equal to the biggest height value in the level.
+    heights are specify] : the height of the circular segment.
+If not specify the same default height (0.1*size of the tree) is applied for all ring segment in the level, otherwise the height is equal to the biggest height value in the level.